Lab-Notebooks/Jobrunner/README.rst

 using ``job.submit`` scripts and ``schedular.options``
 values defined in Jobfiles along the directory tree.
 ``schedular.command`` is used to dispatch the resulting script.

-The ``--show`` option can be used to check schedular configuration and list of bash scripts that will be included during invocation.
-Following is the result of ``jobrunner submit --show simulation/PoolBoiling/earth_gravity`` for the example above,

 .. code:: console